 Check-in to: Barceló Málaga.
 While some of the older establishments are hard to reach in the pedestrianised Historico Centro, this comfortable four-star hotel is attached to Málaga’s main train station, with a high-speed connection from the airport for just a couple of Euros.

-Including a corridor that overlooks the platforms, it’s the design touches that set Barceló Málaga apart from other business hotels.
+Including a corridor that overlooks the platforms, it’s the fun-filled touches that set Barceló Málaga apart from other hotels.
 Guests are highly encouraged to make full use of the slide from the breakfast room to the lobby and to check out the sleek bar and rooftop pool, perfect for much-needed downtime in between sightseeing.

-Relax and rest: at Playa de la Malagueta.
+Relax and rest at: Playa de la Malagueta.
 It wouldn’t be a proper Spanish holiday without a dip in the sea and with this beach just metres from the city centre, it would be criminal not to spend a few hours blissing out.

 Ivo Antonie de Rooij/Shutterstock

-Stroll and shop down: the Calle Marqués de Larios thoroughfare and at shopping centre Muelle Uno.
+Shop 'til you drop at: the Calle Marqués de Larios thoroughfare and at shopping centre Muelle Uno.
 Browse the designer shops on the marble-lined high fashion highway that runs from Centro Historico to the port.

 Lead image: Vlada Zhi/Shutterstock